a-ads/blog/content/blog/cryptocurrency-latest-news-20-03-2023.md

 big_picture: ../../static/assets/short-9-.png
 popularity: "0"
-meta_title: "Latest news: Microsoft Crypto Wallet, Coinbase Outside U.S., and ChatGPT vs Labour Market"
+meta_title: "Latest news: Microsoft Crypto Wallet, Coinbase Outside U.S., and ChatGPT vs Labour Market | A-ADS Blog"
 meta_description: Read about Microsoft's secret crypto wallet found in the Edge browser, Coinbase's plan to launch a crypto exchange platform outside the US, and how ChatGPT is set to change the labor market with its AI technology.
-The wallet allows for crypto payments and DeFi and Web3 app integration, while Coinbase is looking to offer a platform for global clients away from their central marketplace.
-OpenAI CEO Sam Altman warns that ChatGPT could eliminate many current jobs, but his team sees it as a "co-pilot" that can assist in any field.
+Stay informed about the latest developments in the cryptocurrency space.
 meta_keywords: ""
 json_ld: ""
 ---